1983 BMW 320i coupe

 “Created for the race track, destined for the road.”

-It took the M3 two-and-a-half years to make it to the United States following its debut in Europe, but most agreed that it was worth the wait.
+It took the M3 two-and-a-half years to make it to the United States following its debut in Europe, but most agreed it was worth the wait.
 Reviews were enthusiastic; Car and Driver exclaimed that “This is a car for us.”

 The powertrain was the thing: an S14 192 bhp 2.3 liter/141 ci 16-valve inline four with four valves per cylinder and Bosch Motronic fuel injection mated to a five-speed manual.
 In a car with a curb weight of 2,734 pounds, this meant impressive acceleration—0-60 times were in the seven-second range.
-Given this, fuel economy wasn’t bad: 17 city/28 highway on premium gasoline by the standards of the day (15/26 by today’s standards).
+Given this, fuel economy wasn’t bad: 17 city/28 highway on premium gasoline by the day’s standards (15/26 by today’s standards).
 With a 14.5-gallon gas tank, the proud new owner of an M3 could expect a range of 265 to 295 miles with a 10% fuel reserve.

 201433683402